g-jgreen/documentation/content/usage/waylay_engine_programming.md

 ![or](usage/programming_guide/OR.png)

 and corresponding CPT table:

 ![or](usage/programming_guide/OR_GATE.png)

 This table tells that only if both nodes return state TRUE the gate will be in the state TRUE.
-Again, we can apply the same gate for multiple nodes and with more than 2 states, but CPT table looks always the same, with only one combination leading to FALSE state.
+Again, we can apply the same gate for multiple nodes and with more than 2 states, but the CPT table looks always the same, with only one combination leading to FALSE state.
-Reason that some people consider this as a NOR gate is because in boolean logic, NOR is a gate that for two binary inputs produces TRUE state only when both inputs are FALSE.
+The reason why some people consider this as a NOR gate is because in boolean logic, NOR is a gate that for two binary inputs produces TRUE state only when both inputs are FALSE.
 In our case, we can model any state combinations which lead to a single FALSE state of the gate, so in that sense, we are trying not to confuse users even more.

 Here is the example with two sensors, with two states (TRUE, FALSE) attached to AND and OR gate, randomly changing their states over time.
-0.5 means that sensor is not yet observed (initial condition), while 1.0 means that sensors are in one of two possible states.
+0.5 means that the sensor is not yet observed (initial condition), while 1.0 means that the sensors are in one of two possible states.
 On the other hand, AND and OR gate values represent posterior probabilities, that are changing from 0.5, to .75 and 1.0, depending on the CPT table.
 For instance, in the initial condition, where both sensor states are with priors 0.5 for both TRUE and FALSE state, AND gate will be 0.75 likely in state FALSE, while OR gate with posterior probability of 0.75 in TRUE state.

 ![gates](usage/programming_guide/gates_1.png)

-This is the same example as before, with only difference that now sensor’s states are evicted after a while (using eviction flag), which means sensors switch from being fully observed (1.0) back to priors 0.5, which also changes posterior conditions for attached gates:
+This is the same example as before, with the only difference being that now the sensors' states are evicted after a while (using eviction flag), which means sensors switch from being fully observed (1.0) back to priors 0.5, which also changes posterior conditions for attached gates:

 ![gates](usage/programming_guide/gates_2.png)